clubcapra/takin/src/capra_remote_controller/README.md

 # capra_remote_controller

- Capra-Takin's **capra_remote_controller** package is a wrapper for a Logitech remote controller publishing joy msg, capra_remote_controller (see **Published topics** section) to Club Capra's rescue robot.
+ Capra-Takin's **capra_remote_controller** package is a wrapper for a Logitech remote controller publishing the topics joy and capra_remote_controller (see **Published topics** section) to Club Capra's rescue robot.

 ### Dependencies